Luna HR Docs

 • Whether carry forward days expire

-• Maximum consecutive days
+• Maximum consecutive days per request (enforced at submission)

 Expense policies:

-• Per-item spending limits
+• Per-item and per-report spending limits (enforced at submission)

 • Whether finance authorisation is required